-Tony Healy writes why proposed compulsory licensing of IT professionals by the Australian Computer Society are flawed.
+Tony Healy writes why proposed compulsory licensing of IT professionals by the Australian Computer Society is flawed.

 About 50 percent of software developers enter the field from disciplines other than computer science, including physics, engineering, mathematics, building architecture, and even art history.
 For many types of work, those people are better, not worse, than straight computer science graduates.